What is Digital Fluency?

 When and Why

 Briggs and Makice (2011) start with the basic idea of fluency as “an ability to reliably achieve desired outcomes through use of technology” (p.
 62).
 They attempt to further define fluency by what it is not, comparing fluency to literacy, “a literate person would understand what to do and how to do it, but would not be able to articulate the when and why [emphasis added]” (p.63).
 For instance, a digitally fluent person would understand not only the function of Twitter, but also when and why its use is valuable.
-A fluent person who is aware of the changing nature of Twitter would understand that a prompt change such as “What are you doing?” to “What is happening” changes the focus from inward to outward, changing the function of the social media.
+A fluent person who is aware of the changing nature of Twitter would understand that a prompt change such as “What are you doing?” changed to “What is happening” shifts the focus from inward to outward, changing the function of the social media.
 Significantly, Briggs and Makice (2011) add to their definition the aspect of context or situation, external factors that can affect fluency: “Digital fluency is an ability to reliably achieve desired outcomes through use of digital technology.
 This ability is helped or hindered by the situational forces and the digital fluency of others” (p.65).
 Developing a digitally fluent personal learning network and environment is an important aspect of fluency.

 David Crystal (2010), in a YouTube video interview entitled, David Crystal – Texts and Tweets: Myths and Realities, speaks to this ability to use language appropriately, (when and why we use certain mediums) when he describes teachers who are interested in “replacing the older black and white, incorrect/correct concept of language by a more sophisticated notion that every style of language has its purpose.”
 They understand that certain subject matters work for one medium and certain subject matters work for another: “What sorts of information are usefully communicated by text?
 What sorts of information are usefully communicated by essay?”
 This, in my opinion, would be part of digital fluency or fluency in general—knowing when and why we use certain forms, based on purpose.